SallaApp/Salla-CLI/README.md

 ## Create Application

-Creating your [Salla Partners Portal](https://salla.partners/) App is much easier with [Salla CLI](https://github.com/SallaApp/Salla-CLI).
+Creating your [Salla App](https://salla.partners/) App is much easier with [Salla CLI](https://github.com/SallaApp/Salla-CLI).
 Run the following command to go through the wizard that would help you create your app:

 ```bash
 salla app create